NUTRIKIDS Point of Sale Meal Charge System

 What if I want to opt my student out?

 Please complete the opt-out form for each student.
 Please note that once disabled, your student will only be able to purchase food with cash.
 Opting out does not excuse any existing negative balance.
 The negative balance must be paid before the account can be disabled.
-The form is also available in the District's Business Office.
-Please call 914-738-9140 with any questions.

 How do I make payments on the account?